 Boundless Learning Co-Teaching Micro-Credential: The Arkansas Co-Teaching Project partnered with Johns Hopkins University’s Center for Technology in Education (CTE) to design professional learning for co-teachers to better equip them to meet the needs of all learners in an inclusive classroom.
 Instructional facilitators who support co-teaching partnerships in schools participating in Boundless Learning’s year-long professional development are eligible to participate in the Boundless Learning Co-Teaching Micro-Credential for Lead Professional Designation.
 Evidence is submitted to Johns Hopkins University’s CTE for verification of competency through practice and application.

 BloomBoard’s Lead Professional Educator Micro-Endorsement: BloomBoard offers teachers pursuing the Lead Professional Educator designation a stack of 6 micro-credentials carefully designed to support the teacher-leader role.
-Completion of this stack of micro-credentials prepares teachers to effectively coach other teachers while impacting students in a classroom setting.
+Completion of this stack of micro-credentials prepares teachers to effectively coach other teachers and provide better support for students’ academic and social-emotional needs.